murex/mikado-testbuilders-kata/workshop/5 - Conclusion.md

-When we started to coach teams about refactoring, experience had taught us that that legacy code bases had to go through a long and painful refactoring phase before we could apply agile-coding practices like TDD.
+When we started to coach teams about refactoring, experience had taught us that that legacy code bases had to go through a long and painful refactoring phase before we could apply agile-coding practices like Test Driven Development.

 We are now convinced that it is possible to jump into TDD much faster, in almost any code base, as long as you learn the skills.